t3rwin/Electro-Chlorinator/README.md

 # Electro-Chlorinator
-Arduino code for  the Electrochlorination device by Tim Erwin

 This Arduino code controls a device that produces sodium hypochlorite (bleach) by electrolosys of salt water.
 This process is known as electrochlorination.